Duty-Free French fuel for commercial yachts

 The European Committee for Professional Yachting is expected to respond with a new charter contract in October.

-‘The new charter contract should clarify the position for commercial yachts and it is good to see the French authorities working together with the industry to support what is a significant contributor to the economy.
-There is of course a wider set of considerations for commercial yachts to operate in the EU relating to matters such as VAT, flag, MLC and free circulation status,’ reminds Bruce Maltwood from Sarnia Yachts.
+‘The new charter contract should clarify the position for commercial yachts and it is good to see the French authorities working together with the industry to support what is a significant contributor to the economy,’ said Bruce Maltwood from Sarnia Yachts, adding that there is a wider set of considerations for commercial yachts to operate in the EU relating to matters such as VAT, flag, MLC and free circulation status.,